First, what is a trade mark?

 If you want to avoid the trials and tribulations above (and get the benefits we mentioned), why delay getting trade mark advice?

 We’d be happy to have an informal chat to learn about your business’s needs.
 Of course, beyond our first discussions there’s no further obligation on your part.
-If you’d like to have a word, please send us a message via our Contacts page.
+If you’d like to have a word, please send us a message using the form below.